Crypto bot’s parameters

 - Short strategy - selling coins and buying the same amount of coins later at a lower price.

-Pair - choose a pair available at the selected exchange for crypto bot to trade.
+Pair - choose a pair available at the selected exchange for your crypto bot to trade.

 Note: it shows only pairs with coins you have on your account.
-For long strategy - first coin of the pair, for short - second.
+For a long strategy - a first coin of the pair, for a short one - the second one.

 Take profit target (%) - Set up the profit you want to make on the deal (in % from your first order, from 0.1% to 50%)